chrisnajman/filter-quotes-v2/README.md

 ## Features

-### Filtering Quotes
+### Filtering quotations

-- Displays a list of quotes, each containing one or more filter buttons (e.g. author names or tags).
+- Displays a list of quotations, each containing one or more filter buttons (e.g. author names or tags).
-- Clicking an **active** filter button shows only the quotes that include that author or tag.
+- Clicking an **active** filter button shows only the quotations that include that author or tag.
 - The active filter is visually highlighted across all matching buttons.
-- A "Clear filters" button resets the list to show all quotes.
+- A "Clear filters" button resets the list to show all quotations.

+### Conditional rendering

+- Quotations of **25 words or fewer** are displayed using a `<q>` element (inline quotations).
+- Quotations **over 25 words** are displayed using a `<blockquote>` element (block-level quotations).
+- This enhances readability while maintaining semantic meaning.

 ### Details dropdown